millevolteb/git-collab/README.md

 c.
 A scenario that would not involve a merge conflict between develop and conflict_branch despite some change, would be if there was a change but on a different line in the file.
 This would not cause a merge conflict because both changes could co-exist.
 There is only a merge conflict if both commits have competing information.

+2b.
+Merge conflicts occur when merging branches that have overlapping changes.
+When we change the title in index.html from the develop branch to "develop title" and then change the title in index.html from the conflict_branch to "conflict title" there will be a merge conflict.
+Because there are different changes to the title of index.html in both branches, the system doesn't know which change to accept when we merge the branches, and this results in a merge conflict.